CS-Dennis/Covid19USAFACTsDataReader-Converter/README.md

 # Description:
 Data reader and converter of covid 19 U.S. confirmed cases by state.
 Data source: [facts.org/visualizations/coronavirus-covid-19-spread-map/](facts.org/visualizations/coronavirus-covid-19-spread-map/)
-This GUI application is written in Java and JavaFX.
+This GUI application is written in Java.

 # Purpose:
 If you are working with covid 19 U.S. data, especially with confirmed covid 19 cases from usafacts.org.
 This application will be able to read the data file in CSV format and consolidate all confirmed cases of all counties by each state (50 of them) plus D.C.; export the results in CSV format.
 In this application, it has a direct link to the source file and the web page for you to view and download by yourself.
 You can choose to export the data of all dates from the first date that was recorded on 1/22/2020 until the last date the data has been recorded; or you can choose a specific date to export.